dwavesystems/dimod/docs/intro/intro_samplers.rst

 To find solutions to the small four-node
 `maximum cut <https://en.wikipedia.org/wiki/Maximum_cut>`_
-BQM generated in :ref:`intro_bqm`, shown again in the figure below, you can use one of dimod's reference samplers: its :class:`~dimod.reference.samplers.ExactSolver` test sampler, for example, calculates the energy of all possible samples.
+BQM generated in the :ref:`intro_qm` section, shown again in the figure below, you can use one of dimod's reference samplers: its :class:`~dimod.reference.samplers.ExactSolver` test sampler, for example, calculates the energy of all possible samples.

 .. figure:: ../_images/four_node_star_graph.png
     :align: center